WojciechMatuszewski/programming-notes/aws-stuff.md

 - when you are **within enterprise**.
 Big **companies** usually have their **own identity provider (Google, OKTA)...**.

 * you have an **app that uses AWS**.
 With **Cognito you can create identity for users, even guest role!**

+#### AWS SSO

+- like Okta but AWS managed

+* there are multiple identity sources available for SSO - AD, IdP or SSO itself. **You can have only 1 identity source within this service**.
+You cannot mix and match multiple ones

 ### CloudFormation